ParsDev/Core/README.md

 ## Authors &amp; Contributors:

-TrinityCore, Sunwell.pl, MaNGOS and etc for theyr gread work!
+TrinityCore, Sunwell.pl, MaNGOS and etc.. for their gread work!